Uber Sexual Assault Reports Topped 3,000 Last Year

 The report comes out just a few weeks after London revoked its license to carry passengers due to safety and security deficiencies.

-In addition, the company faces a number of sexual assault lawsuits by passengers in the U.S. who say they were sexually assaulted during rides, and claim the company fails to perform adequate background checks on drivers.
+In addition, a number of Uber sexual assault lawsuits have been filed by passengers in the U.S. who say they were sexually assaulted during rides, and claim the company fails to perform adequate background checks on drivers.

 The company highlighted a number of additional features it has added over the past two years to improve safety for passengers, including an in-app emergency button, an automated ridecheck system, the ability to share the status of their ride with friends and family, speeding alerts for drivers, real-time ID checks for drivers and other technology.